Last Updated on February 16, 2022

 For those who haven’t been there, what they say about Tuscany really is true.
 Hilly countryside roads leading through chains of medieval villages really are lined with vineyards and olive trees.
-The locals really do move in slow motion, and between all of the wine drinking and pasta sampling, tourists to Tuscany easily adjust to this pace in no time.
+The locals really do move in slow motion, and between all of the wine drinking and pasta sampling, tourists to cities in Tuscany (although, they’re all just small towns, really) easily adjust to this pace in no time.

 The fourteen tall towers of San Gimignano greet visitors from far off in the distance.
 The town, perched atop a hill 50km south of Florence, is completely contained within the original city walls and the limestone houses along narrow lanes are filled with shopping selling wine, jewellery, and art inspired by the surrounding countryside.

 The small town of 7,000 keeps these streets car-free, allowing visitors to stroll at a snail’s pace, sampling Italian sweets, cheese, bread and wine-tastings, the gelaterias with the creamiest gelato and pizza places keeping taste buds bursting with deliciously unique combinations.
 Work it all off with a climb up the hundreds of steps to the top of Torre Grossa on Popolo Square for 360-degree views of the most picturesque Tuscan countryside of anywhere in the region.